Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Introduction

 \section{Introduction}

 Power system stability is conventionally analyzed offline on a day-ahead or even longer timescale and carried out only in the worst cases, i.e., peak demand conditions \cite{Li2021}.
 However, as the IBR penetration increases, this approach may fail due to the highly uncertain nature of renewables.
 To address this issue, online stability assessment tools have been developed to assess the system stability in near real-time.
-The authors in \cite{8063445} propose an online rotor angle stability assessment approach based on maximal Lyapunov exponent, which is estimated recursively using least-squares-based method from real-time Phasor Measurement Unit (PMU) measurements.
+The authors in \cite{8063445} propose an online rotor angle stability assessment approach based on maximal Lyapunov exponent, which is estimated recursively using a least-squares-based method from real-time Phasor Measurement Unit (PMU) measurements.
 A robust stability assessment toolbox is developed in \cite{7488976} which is able to provide mathematically rigorous certificates for a multi-machine system while considering the uncertainty in equilibrium points and fault behaviors.
-Reference \cite{9566793} presents an enhanced impedance-based stability assessment method based on Nyquist stability criterion where the dynamic interactions are translated as multiple decoupled single-input single-output minor loops in the frequency domain.

 With the stability assessment tools, instability operation can thus be avoided by generation redispatch as the last line of defense \cite{Li2021}.
 However, this process is typically implemented by heuristic trial-and-error methods based on engineering experience and judgment, which can be time-consuming and inefficient as the IBR penetration further increases \cite{915388}.
 As a result, the concept of stability-constrained optimization in power systems has been proposed in literature \cite{9281042} to ensure the power system stability while maximizing the economic benefit.
-Initially, stability constraints are developed and incorporated into the Optimal Power Flow (OPF) problem, based on system dynamics dominated by conventional Synchronous Generators (SGs).
-Authors in \cite{1216151} adopt the primal-dual Newton interior point method to integrate the swing equation based transient stability model into conventional OPF.
-Rotor-angle stability of SGs measured by the rotor angle deviations is formulated as constraints in \cite{867137}, where the differential equations are converted into numerically equivalent algebraic equations using the trapezoidal rule.
+Initially, stability constraints are developed and incorporated into the Optimal Power Flow (OPF) problem, based on system dynamics dominated by conventional Synchronous Generators (SGs) \cite{1216151,867137}.